All Collections

 Default password: Located at the bottom of your cradlepoint

-Note: Please keep in mind factory resetting this will clear all previously saved configurations on the Cradlepoint.
+Note: Factory resetting this clears all previously saved configurations on the Cradlepoint.

-Like most network-connected devices, it's recommended that you change all default passwords on your cradlepoint to prevent unauthorized users from making changes.
+Recommended.
+Like most network-connected devices, change all default passwords on your Cradlepoint to prevent unauthorized users from making changes.

 Did this answer your question?